sadullaeva/ci-server/README.md

 Project uses Node.js v12.16.1.

+To have an access to all the app features, copy `.env.template` file to a new `.env` file and set all the variables there.

 Run `npm install` to install project dependencies.

 Run `npm run storybook` to run storybook and look at existing components.